Sarah-tech5/LITA_Class_Documentation/README.md

 ### Tools Used
 Microsoft Excel for data cleaning, amalysis
-Power BI for visualization et la creation de rapport.
+SQL Structured Query Language for   querying of data Power BI for visualization et la creation de rapport.
+Github  for portfolio building